 The digital nomad lifestyle is pretty great.
 It’s no wonder millennials are are trading the tiresome woes of 9-5 offices for exciting world travel, with the flexibility to work whenever’s best.
-Whether it’s a laptop session on a beach in Bali, a cosy Czech coffee shop or quirky co-working hub in Liverpool, ditching the rat race opens the door to loads of exciting new experiences.
+Whether it’s a laptop session on a beach in Bali, a cosy Czech coffee shop or quirky co-working hub in Edinburgh, ditching the rat race opens the door to loads of exciting new experiences.

 But while the life of a nomad might seem carefree and spontaneous, there are still heaps of factors to consider before travelling to a new location.
 Will there be plenty of access to free Wi-Fi?
 Is the cost of living low?
 Will you be able to find a convenient workspace?
 You’ve still got to work and make ends meet – so as well as checking out a city’s culture and attractions, make sure that you’re able to work productively there.